Beginning May 10, 2015, the Federal Student Aid PIN will be replaced with an FSA ID.

 - Include your mailing address, e-mail address, telephone number, and language preference.

-- For security purposes, provide answers to five challenge questions.
+- For security purposes, provide answers to four challenge questions.

 - Submit your FSA ID information.